mongodb/mongo-java-driver/docs/reference/content/driver-reactive/getting-started/quick-start-pojo.md

 POJOs stands for Plain Old Java Objects.

-The following code snippets come from the [`PojoQuickTour.java`]({{< srcref "driver-reactive-streams/src/examples/reactivestreams/tour/PojoQuickTour.java" >}}) example code that can be found with the driver source on github.
+The following code snippets come from the [`PojoQuickTour.java`]({{< srcref "driver-reactive-streams/src/examples/reactivestreams/tour/PojoQuickTour.java" >}}) example code that can be found with the driver source on GitHub.
 {{% /note %}}

 {{% note class="important" %}}